FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/python_udf_in_hive.md

 4. Write a HiveQL query that feeds our example table into the Python script.

 Our dummy data consists of different types of vehicles (car or bike) and a price.
-For each category we want to calculate mean and the standard deviation with the help of Pandas to keep things simple.
+For each category we want to calculate the mean and the standard deviation with the help of Pandas to keep things simple.
 It should not be necessary to mention that this task can be handled in HiveQL directly, so this is really only for demonstration.